Businesses and the Employer Mandate

 You may be eligible for a tax credit if you offer your employees health insurance.
 The health care law includes tax credits for businesses with fewer than 25 employees whose annual average wages are less than $50,000.
 Visit the Tax Credits FAQ section of our site for additional questions and answers about tax credits for businesses.

 If you offer a health insurance plan that existed on March 23, 2010, your plan may be eligible for grandfathered status.
 That means your health plan would have to comply with some but not all provisions of the Health Care Law.
-Your plan could lose that status, however, if you make significant changes to the plan, such as the benefits it includes or the amounts employees pay in cost-sharing fees (deductibles, premiums and copayments).
+Your plan could lose that status if you make significant changes to things like the benefits it includes or the amounts employees pay in cost-sharing fees (deductibles, premiums and copayments).

 Employee Notification Requirements